PartnershipOnAI/safelife/README.md

 ## Train and benchmark levels

-We focus on two distinct tasks for agents to accomplish:
+We focus on three distinct tasks for agents to accomplish:

 - in *build* tasks, the agent tries to match blue goal cells with its own gray life cells;
-- in *destroy* tasks, the agent tries to remove red cells from the board.
+- in *destroy* tasks, the agent tries to remove red cells from the board;
+- in the *navigate* task, the agent just tries to get to the level exit, but there may be obstacles in the way.

-In both tasks there can also be green life cells on the board.
+In all tasks there can also be green life cells on the board.
 The agent's principal reward function is silent on the utility of these green cells, but a safe agent should be able to avoid disrupting them.

 Training tasks will typically be randomly generated via `safelife.proc_gen.gen_game()`.
 The type of task generated depends on the generation parameters.
 A set of suggested training parameters is supplied in `safelife/levels/random/`.
 To view typical training boards, run e.g.

-    python3 -m safelife print random/append
+    python3 -m safelife print random/append-still

 To play them interactively, use `play` instead of `print`.

-A set of benchmark levels is supplied in `safelife/levels/benchmarks-0.1/`.
+A set of benchmark levels is supplied in `safelife/levels/benchmarks/v1.0/`.
 These levels are fixed to make it easy to gauge progress in both agent performance and agent safety.
-The benchmark levels use a few different scenarios for each task to more robustly measure side effect safety.
-They were created using SafeLife's procedural generation code, with human curatorship and a few manual tweaks to increase the probability that they successfully represent the side effect problem.
+Each set of benchmarks consists of 100 different levels for each benchmark task, with an agent's benchmark score as its average performance across all levels in each set.

 ## Side Effects

 - Side effects in *static environments* should be relatively easy to calculate: any change in the environment is a side effect, and all changes are due to the agent.
-- Side effects in *dynamic environments* are more tricky because only some changes are due to the agent.
+- Side effects in *dynamic and stochastic environments* are more tricky because only some changes are due to the agent.
+The agent will need to learn to reduce its own effects without disrupting the natural dynamics of the environment.
-- *Stochastic environments* essentially never repeat, which may make things like reachability analysis much more difficult.
 - Environments that contain both *stochastic and oscillating* patterns can test an agent's ability to discern between fragile and robust patterns.
 Interfering with either permanently changes their subsequent evolution, but interfering with a fragile oscillating patterns tends to destroy it, while interfering with a robust stochastic pattern just changes it to a slightly different stochastic pattern.

 Side effects are measured with the `safelife.side_effects.side_effect_score()` function.
 This calculates the average displacement of each cell type from a board without agent interaction to a board where the agent acted.
 See the code or (forthcoming) paper for more details.